aoloe/ots-manual-cpp-beginners/NOTES.md

 - You need a computer (basically, any computer with Linux, OS X or Windows are ok; tablets and smart phones are not)
 - For the first steps, you should at least have software for editing a text file, compiling it and running in a terminal the program you have written in a terminal.
 If you're not sure about it, please have a look at the [Install](#install) chapter towards the end of this manual.
 - Once you have done your first experiences, you have a development environment that feels comfortable for you.
-- You should know what a text file is.
-If your not sure about it, please have a look at the [Glossary](#glossary)
+- You should know what a text file is and how to edit it.
+If your not sure about it, please have a look at [Using a text editor](#Using-a-text-editor) chapter at the end of this manual.
+- You should know how to use a terminal  If your not sure about it, please have a look at [Using a terminal](#Using-a-terminal) chapter at the end of this manual.

 ## Hello world